chriskolb/SDDR-Species/README.md

 **Disclaimer 1**: The analysis requires the package **`deepregression`**, which is supplied in the folders "repo".
 Note that this package requires **`python`**, **`tensorflow`** and **`tensorflow_probability`** and other **`R`** dependencies.
 See the README files in the "deepregression-master" folder within "repo".
 Further note that the single-species models use another version of `deepregression` than the pooled and multi-species models.

 **Disclaimer 2**: The analysis is not entirely reproducible as it relies on some confidential data and packages that could not be made public.
+Script that cannot be run are **`plots-single-species.R`** for the single-species predictive distribution plots (plots are included in `single-species-models/plot-results/sdm-plots`) and **`full-model-datagen.R`** (resulting data set `full-model-list.Rds` is contained in `pooled-models/data` and `multi-species-models/data`.

 ## Folder structure
 Overview of project files and folders: